Opinion | The GOP strategy for defeating Biden’s new plan actually refutes itself

 But, crucially, they backed such investments not just to shore up existing infrastructure, but also to create conditions for the development of technologies that would shape future economies.

-As political scientist Jacob Hacker puts it, at the time most congressional Republicans “were supportive of huge R&D investment in the technologies of the future,” which took foward-looking risks that ultimately produced foundational knowledge that later “transformed our economy.”
+As political scientist Jacob Hacker puts it, at the time most congressional Republicans “were supportive of huge R & D investment in the technologies of the future,” which took forward-looking risks that ultimately produced foundational knowledge that later “transformed our economy.”

 Relative to this, the idea that real infrastructure can’t include investments in a decarbonized future economy is a departure.
 And given the urgency Democrats ascribe to this transition, how can they work with Republicans who refuse to accept this as a fundamental aspect of infrastructure development?
 The GOP claim reveals these core differences as unbridgeable.